 The atlas contains some explanatory text, a basic description of the wind and wave climates in terms of means and variability, and wave statistics that are important in ocean engineering and naval architecture.
 The objective is two-fold.
 On the one hand, the atlas aims at providing a global description of the ocean climate by means of simple statistical measures.
-On the other hand, it aims at revealing the existence of decadal variability in the wave climate and showing the extent to which this variability affects the estimates of parameters such as the "100-year return significant wave height" which is used in the design of ships and of coastal and offshore structures.
+On the other hand, it aims at revealing the existence of decadal variability in the wave climate and showing the extent to which this variability affects the estimates of parameters such as the "100-year return wave height".
+This is the wave height that on average is exceeded only once every 100 years.
+It is used in the design of ships and of coastal and offshore structures.
 The information on decadal variability is also of great interest for climate (impact) research.

-The wave-statistics part of the atlas complements, updates and improves the few existing and popular sources of global wave statistics, namely the Global Wave Statistics book of Hogben et al. (1986) and the Atlas of the ocean wind and wave climate of Young and Holland (1996).
-The information in Hogben et al. (1986) was derived from visual observations from Voluntary Observing Ships (VOS) and therefore suffers from the relative unreliability of visual observations and their poor spatial coverage outside the North Atlantic.
-The atlas of Young and Holland (1996) was created using only three years of altimeter data.
-Due to its length and the uniform spatial and temporal coverage the ERA-40 data offer the opportunity to improve upon these earlier sources.
-It is possible to obtain robust estimates of means and extremes, and time series analysis becomes feasible.
+The wave-statistics part of the atlas complements, updates and improves the few existing and popular1 sources of global wave statistics, namely the Global Wave Statistics book of Hogben et al. (1986) and the Atlas of the ocean wind and wave climate of Young and Holland (1996).
+The information in Hogben et al. (1986) was derived from visual observations from Voluntary Observing Ships (VOS), and therefore suffers from the relative unreliability of visual observations and their poor spatial coverage outside the North Atlantic.
+The statistical information presented in Hogben et al. (1986) is widely used in naval engineering, and therefore an update and extension to global scale is worthwhile.
+The length and coverage of ERA-40 makes such an extension possible.